sinedied/articles/articles/node/fuzz-run/fuzz-run.md

 - If there are any, ask if you want to run `npm update` to update them within the allowed ranges in `package.json`.

-- Finally, perform an interactive upgrade for packages outside your allowed ranges, with `npm npm-check -u`.
+- Finally, perform an interactive upgrade for packages outside your allowed ranges, with `npx npm-check -u`.
 You'll be able to choose which packages to upgrade, with a link to their repository to see the changelogs.

 Of course, if you're within a Yarn or PNPM project, the commands will change accordingly.